pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets_random`

-This example demonstrates how to create enemies that shoot bullets at random intervals in a game using the Arcade library.
-The code sets up enemy sprites positioned in the top-left and top-right corners of the screen.
-By looping through each enemy, the program randomly selects a 1 in 200 chance (adjusted based on delta time) for the enemy to shoot a bullet downwards.
-If the random selection triggers, a bullet sprite is created and added to the bullet list with specific properties to make it move.
-The bullets are updated each frame, and if they move off-screen, they are removed from the list.
-This concept showcases how to implement random behavior for enemy actions in a game.
+This example demonstrates how to create a simple game using the Arcade library, where enemy ships shoot bullets at random intervals.
+The provided code sets up a game window with a player-controlled ship and two enemy ships positioned at the top-left and top-right corners.
+The enemy ships fire bullets at random intervals based on a 1 in 200 odds adjustment.
+The game logic and rendering are managed using the Arcade library's functions, including sprite lists, collision detection, and drawing on the screen.
+The player's ship position is controlled by the movement of the mouse.
+This code showcases how to create and manage sprites, calculate random intervals for actions (such as shooting bullets), and update the game state accordingly using delta time.

 sprite_change_coins.py
 ----------------------